stitchdata/docs/_replication/replication-scheduling/advanced-scheduling-using-cron-expressions.md

 minimum-plan: "unlimited"

 minimum-plan-cta:
-  title: "Advanced Scheduling is an Enterprise feature"
+  feature: "Advanced Scheduling "
+  title: "{{ site.data.strings.enterprise.title.is-an | prepend: page.minimum-plan-cta.feature | flatify }}"
   url: "?utm_medium=docs&utm_campaign=cron-scheduling"
   copy: |
     Cron scheduling allows you to fine-tune an integration's replication schedule, ensuring you have the data you need when you need it.
 [Contact Stitch Sales for more info]({{ site.sales | append: page.minimum-plan-cta.url }}){:target="new"}.